nurbujang/pands-problem-sheet/README.md

 2. For an account number with unknown length which displays only the last 4 digits and replaces the others with X, this output was achieved using replace and length functions:
 Please enter your account number: 99887766554433221100 XXXXXXXXXXXXXXXX1100
-3. Different account number lengths could be due to:
+3. I assume that different account number lengths could be due to:
+- different banks
 - the date when the account was opened, ie. older accounts are shorter, newer accounts are longer
 - the country where the account was opened, eg: Ireland uses IBAN, USA uses ABA routing transit numbers, Malaysia uses SWIFT code.
 - branch code/sort code
 - routing codes
+The use of this program is not only limited to banks, but other consumers which requires bank account numbers, such as money transfer websites which is used globally.
+So the program should be able to accommodate any account length from banks around the world, which can be up to 34 characters.

 ### References:
 1. https://www.w3schools.com/python/python_strings_slicing.asp